clojure-emacs/clomacs/README.md

 (message (get-property "java.version"))
 ```

-Here `System/getProperty` is a clojure function and `get-property` is a wrapped
+Here `System/getProperty` is a Clojure function and `get-property` is a wrapped
-elisp function.
+Elisp function.

 ### Full-fledged example

 The full source code for the following example is here:
 [cm-test](https://github.com/kostafey/cm-test).

-**1.** Create new clojure project in a common way:
+**1.** Create new Clojure project in a common way:

 ```bash
 lein new cm-test